Rein3D: Reinforced 3D Indoor Scene Generation with Panoramic Video Diffusion Models: Introduction

 \section{Introduction}

-Synthesizing high-quality 3D indoor scenes from sparse inputs (e.g., text or single images) presents promising application prospects, particularly in advancing VR/AR and simulation platforms for Embodied AI\cite{yang2024physcene,miao2025towards}.
-However, this task is fundamentally an ill-posed problem: Simple texts or image inputs fail to provide a comprehensive representation of the entire 3D space.
+Synthesizing high-quality 3D indoor scenes from sparse inputs presents promising application prospects, particularly in advancing VR/AR and simulation platforms for Embodied AI~\cite{yang2024physcene,miao2025towards}.
+In this work, we focus on a practical and informative sparse input: a single panoramic image, optionally paired with a given or estimated depth map.
+Compared with perspective images, a panorama captures the full 360$^\circ$ appearance around the camera center and provides rich global context for indoor scene modeling.
+However, reconstructing a complete and explorable 3D scene from a single panorama remains fundamentally ill-posed: the input only observes the scene from one center location and cannot directly reveal disoccluded regions that appear when the camera moves away.
 Consequently, inferring massive amounts of missing information for unseen areas while maintaining geometric consistency remains a significant challenge.